brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 25 bht.md

 # John 3:25 Commentary Help Text

 ## BHT:
-The dispute arose between John and Jesus' disciples about the baptisms they were performing.
-The Jews were debating the issue of purifying, specifically regarding the act of baptism.
-They argued about which baptism they should receive.
-The dispute centered on the importance and efficacy of each baptism, with some asserting that John's baptism was sufficient while others believed in the validity of Jesus' baptism.
+In the midst of baptizing, a dispute arose among John and Jesus' disciples regarding the importance of their respective baptisms.
+The dispute centered around the act of purifying through baptism, which was of great significance to the Jewish people.
+The disciples of John were concerned that the baptism of Jesus might overshadow that of their master, leading to discussions and disagreements about which baptism the people should choose.
+It is in these circumstances that the disciples approached John with their concerns, seeking clarification and resolution.

 ## Choicest Commentary Quotes:
 ### Henry Alford: